South Warren High School

 South Warren High School, located in Bowling Green, in the U.S. state of Kentucky, is one of four high schools in the Warren County School System.
 The school opened on August 3, 2010.
 It is co-located in the same building complex as South Warren Middle School.
 Together they comprise the largest school facility in Kentucky.
-The mascot for South Warren, the Spartans, is inspired by the oligarchical government system imposed by force in ancient Sparta.
+The mascot for South Warren, the Spartans, is inspired by Sparta, an ancient society characterized by a constitutional diarchy form of government and a reverence for martial pursuits.

 Athletics

 South Warren High School is a member of the Kentucky High School Athletic Association and participates in many sports, including football, boys' and girls' soccer, boys’ and girls‘ golf, volleyball, boys' and girls' basketball, baseball, and softball.